Mill Valley School District Parcel Taxes and Bonds

 The Mill Valley School District is a ‘basic aid’ or community-funded district due to the current enrollment and assessed property valuation.

 The Mill Valley K-8 schools of Edna Maguire, Old Mill, Park, Strawberry Point, and Tam Valley Elementary Schools and the Mill Valley Middle School provide an outstanding education to local students, thanks to local funding that provides $11.8 million each year and accounts for 25% of the district budget.
 The parcel tax funding keeps qualified and experienced teachers in the classroom and protects high-quality academics.
 Every dollar is locally-controlled and directly supports students.
-The parcel tax expires June 30, 2029, and the supplemental parcel tax expires June 20, 2021.
+The parcel tax expires June 30, 2029, and the supplemental parcel tax expired June 20, 2021.

 What Does the Parcel Tax Support?